DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 Sometimes in loops you only want to keep looping until you reach a certain point, however not necessarily stop the script.
 While `stop` is used to stop scripts entirely, `repeat/foreach/while stop` is used to stop the relevant loop

-For instance in the first example we had, if we wanted to stop sending ligtning if the player had less than 5 health we would do as follows
+For instance in the first example we had, if we wanted to stop sending lightning if the player had less than 5 health we would do as follows

 ```dscript_green
 my_zap_task: